dosimple/workspace.vim/readme.md

 Forked following (workspace.vim) project.
 It allow to use tabs as workspaces to manage buffers similar to i3/sway.

+## For updating

+Please clean and reinstall from repository (last change: 2020-11-07 : airline-intergration)

 ## Changes compare to original
 * Can move buffers between tabs
 * :e, C-^, C-0, gd, gf, marks will try to seek buffer last tab and window